himsontam/Cypress-Automation-Demo/readme.txt

 ## Introduction
-This project is a demo of the cypress automation tool for testing http://a.testaddressbook.com/ website.
+This project is a demo of the cypress automation tool for testing http://a.testaddressbook.com/ website and api test with https://reqres.in/ API.

 ## Technologies
 Project is created with: